 It requires an attitude of patient questioning under non-threatening circumstances, usually done alone or among trusted friends and associates.
 The primary purpose is a search for the truth.
 The primary audience is often the writer and fellow inquirers concerned with the same issues.

 Examples: Classroom discussions; journal writing; exploratory essays; letters; late-night bull sessions in a dorm; scholarly or scientific research articles.

 Arguing to Convince: Gaining assent from others through case-making.

 While some inquiry may be never-ending, the goal of most inquiry is to reach a conclusion, a conviction.
 We seek an earned opinion, achieved through careful thought, research, and discussion.
 And then we usually want others to share this conviction, to secure the assent of an audience by means of reason rather than by force of will, personality, or emotional inensity.

-- Examples: a lawyer’s brief; newspaper editorials; case studies; most academic writing
+Examples: a lawyer’s brief; newspaper editorials; judicial decisions; many forms of academic writing

 Arguing to Persuade: Moving others to action through rational, emotional, personal, and stylistic appeals.

-- In general, the more academic the audience or the more purely intellectual the issue, the more likely that the writing task involves an argument to convince rather than to persuade.
+In general, the more academic the audience or the more purely intellectual the issue, the more likely that the writing task involves an argument to convince rather than to persuade.
 In most academic assignments, such as in science, philosophy, history, or literature classes, for example, the writer would usually focus on conviction rather than persuasion, confining the argument primarily to thesis, reasons, and evidence.
 But when you are working with public issues, with matters of policy or questions of right and wrong, in situations where an audience may need to act upon their convictions, persuasion’s fuller range of appeal is usually appropriate.

-- Persuasion begins with difference and, when it works, ends with identity.
+Persuasion begins with difference and, when it works, ends with identity.
 We expect that before reading our argument, readers will differ from us in beliefs, attitudes, and/or desires.
 A successful persuasive argument brings readers and writer together, creating a sense of connection between parties, encouraging the readers to act in alliance with the writer and in favor of the writer’s view.

 Arguing to Negotiate: Exploring differences of opinion in the hope of reaching agreement and/or cooperation.

-If efforts to convince and/or persuade the audience have failed, or if two or more parties in opposition to each other need to be brought together on an issue, the participants must often turn to negotiation, resolving the conflict in order to maintain a satisfactory working relationship.
+If efforts to convince and/or persuade the audience have failed, or if two or more parties in opposition to each other need to be brought together on an issue, the participants must often turn to negotiation, resolving the conflict in order to maintain a satisfactory working relationship and accomplish common goals.

-- Examples: Diplomatic negotiations, labor relations, documents in organizational decision-making; proposals to solve a problem; essays seeking resolution of conflict between competing parties; also frequent in private life when dealing with disagreements among friends and family members.
+Examples: Diplomatic negotiations, labor relations, documents in organizational decision-making; proposals to solve a problem; essays seeking resolution of conflict between competing parties; also frequent in private life when dealing with disagreements among friends and family members.